CCA Atelier: Summer

 *Each student must bring to class each day a working digital or film camera with full-manual-exposure control capability, memory card, and battery.
 Please email youthprograms@cca.edu if you have any questions.

-Screenprinting is one of the most versatile print mediums and we see it everyday in clothing, signs, household objects and print.
+During the morning session, students immerse themselves in screenprinting, one of the most versatile print mediums that we see everyday in clothing, signs, household objects and print.
 It has been used to make posters for revolutionary resistance movements, printed ads and to promote bands of all types.
-It's used in textile design and to make wall paper.
+It is used in textile design and to make wall paper.
+Working with hand-cut and drawn stencils, you will learn to print on paper and fabric, create stickers and t-shirts, and gain the experience to continue to make prints at home.

 The program concludes with a pop-up exhibition and celebration of all student work from the photography and printmedia workshops.

-Week 2 at CCA Main Campus
+Two-Week Program at Main Campus

-Monday, June 26 - Friday, June 30, 2023
+Monday, June 17 - Friday, June 28, 2024

 Time: 9:30am - 4:30pm

-CCA Main Campus - Hooper Building, 184 Hooper Street, San Francisco
+Location: CCA Main Campus - Hooper Building, 184 Hooper Street, San Francisco

 Animation 2D

-This week-long intensive will introduce students to the basic forms and terminology of animation, and provide training in the many ways animators create fluid representations of motion and expression.
+This two-week intensive will introduce students to the basic forms and terminology of animation, and provide training in the many ways animators create fluid representations of motion and expression.
 Instruction will emphasize traditional character animation techniques such as character development, exaggeration, timing, acting and weight.
 Examples of great animation will be shown frequently, and students will be asked to analyze great sequences.
 Students will gain understanding of physics and gravity.
 The goal is to give students a proper foundation (timing, posing) and a workflow they can use when they move onto more advanced character-driven animation 2D or 3D classes.

 This class will use an iPad with Procreate.
 If you have an iPad with Procreate, please bring it with you.
 We will also have iPads for students to use during class.